natemc/qicq/README.md

 <a id='r2l'></a>
 ## Right-to-left expression evaluation

-With C++ precedence and associativity rules, you can force right-to-left evaluation with compound assignment; qicq supports this with the `/=` operator:
+With C++ precedence and associativity rules, you can force right-to-left evaluation with compound assignment; qicq supports this via the `/=` operator:

 ``` C++
 auto x = sum/=7/take/=1.0/7; // x is not quite 1.0